-For example, do a simple keyword search on a relevant search term such as “managed services” in some kind of keyword research tool that displays the number of monthly searches.
+For example, do a simple keyword search on a relevant search term such as “managed services” in some keyword research tool that displays the number of monthly searches.

 In this example, you can see about 2,900 people per month within the U.S. searching for “managed services.”

 Now most will want to get more specific in your keyword research, perhaps targeted to a vertical market or a geographic area.

 And when you really understand what your potential clients are looking for when they search, it’s possible that this is not even a keyword phrase that’s worth going after.

 What it largely comes down to is understanding who your ideal clients are and what’s really going on in their minds --- not what you want to be going on in their minds, but what actually is going on in their minds during their active research process.